tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 model_moon = neuron.fit(X_moon_train_scaled, y_moon_train, epochs=100, shuffle=True)
 ```

-* After training the model with the nonlinear data, it can be seen that the performance is worse than in the previous example - the accuracy is especially lower.
+* After training the model with the nonlinear data, it can be seen that the performance is worse than in the previous example; and the accuracy is especially lower.

   ![Non-linear data plots](Images/neuron_plot_non_linear.png)

-* The model is evaluated and predictions are made with ten new dummy samples.
-Predictions and actual results are then combined in a single DataFrame, with the `ravel` function used to flatten the prediction data so that it can be properly inserted into the DataFrame. it can be corroborated that results aren't as good as the ones obtained with linear data, this is because using only one-single neuron is not unveiling the power of neural networks to find nonlinear patterns.
+* The model is evaluated and predictions are made with 10 new dummy samples.
+Predictions and actual results are then combined in a single DataFrame, with the `ravel` function used to flatten the prediction data so that it can be properly inserted into the DataFrame.
+It can be corroborated that results aren't as good as the ones obtained with linear data; this is because using only one single neuron is not unleashing the power of neural networks to find nonlinear patterns.

   ![Non-linear data evaluation](Images/non_linear_loss_accuracy.png)

   ![make-predictions](Images/make-predictions.png)

-Explain to students that in the next activity, they will learn how they can create more complex networks that can handle more complexity and nonlinearity in the data.
+Explain to students that in the next activity, they will learn how to create more complex networks that can handle more complexity and nonlinearity in the data.

 Answer any questions before moving on.